 Obaid joined the Afghanistan Analysts Network in 2010 and since 2012, has focused on northern Afghanistan, its political affairs, human rights, security and insurgency, including work on the Taleban and other Afghan and foreign militant groups.
 Before joining AAN, he worked as a research assistant on the reintegration and reconciliation of Taleban, funded by the EU Special Representative for Afghanistan in Kabul.

 Obaid holds a Bachelor in Political Science and International Relations from Avicenna University, Kabul (2014), for which he wrote a monograph, “Political Party and National Identity in Afghanistan.”
 He speaks Dari, Pashto, English and Urdu.

-Ehsan Qaane, Country Director and Researcher @EhsanQaane
+Ehsan Qaane, Researcher @EhsanQaane

 Ehsan Qaane joined the Afghanistan Analysts Network in 2012 and is AAN’s Country Director.
 He holds a Bachelor in Law and is currently writing a thesis on the International Criminal Court (ICC) and Afghanistan for his Masters in Law.

 Ehsan covers political and legal issues for AAN, focusing on political parties, Afghan law, human rights, transitional justice and the ICC.
 In 2015-16, he took a sabbatical, working at the ICC in the Hague for six months as a visiting professional.